 Continue on to the quaint town of Franschhoek where you’ll be spoiled with a tasting at the prestigious La Motte Wine Estate.
 You’ll enjoy a tasting with a front row seat to observe the working and maturation cellars through vast glass panes.
 Surprise your palate with tastes of Sauvignon Blanc, Chardonnay, Cabernet Sauvignon and more, as well as the limited volume premium Pierneef Collection, consisting of varietal wines and innovative blends.
 On occasion and subject to availability, an alternative wine experience at Haute Cabriere is booked.

 As lunch nears, South Africa’s epicurean capital, Franschhoek, with its multitude of eateries is a must-do for gourmands and on weekends the local farmer’s market beckons with colourful stalls, tasty aromas and live music.
 You’ll have time to soak up the history of the French Huguenots who arrived in the Seventeenth Century, catch an impromptu church choir performance in the street, shop for knick-knacks and bric-a-brac along the main street or savour a charcuterie plate and tasty local creations.
+For an extra historic flair you could choose to replace one wine tasting with a visit to the spectacular Franschhoek Motor Museum, home to an array of auto-classics enough to impress any motor-maniac.
+Tour the expansive de-humidified halls as you marvel over the authentic presented vehicles, ranging from bicycles to Formula 1 cars.

 The historic Boschendal, just ten minutes along, is a delight for all curious connoisseurs, producing spectacular wines, incredible views and that wholesome fresh farm feeling that you just can’t get anywhere else.
 A tasting at the estate is an interactive sensory encounter and you can expect an array of fine wines as well as a glimpse into their secret stash of award winning limited releases.
 You’ll find that the history seeps into the taste of the wines, as your tasting is held in the “Cellar Door”, the oldest building on the estate.